 Of course, pasta isn’t the only ingredient in spaghetti.
 Otherwise, it wouldn’t be a big deal.
 But spaghetti also contains sauce, and it’s the sauce that could be questionable when it comes to your kitty’s health.

 The main ingredient in most spaghetti sauce is tomatoes.
 Tomatoes themselves aren’t inherently dangerous for your cat.
 However, the stems and leaves of the tomato plant can cause some serious side effects in your sidekick.
-These parts of the tomato plant are high in solanine; a substance that is absolutely toxic for your cat.
-If your cat ingests solanine, it could be facing tomato plant poisoning.
+These parts of the tomato plant are high in solanine; a substance that is toxic for your cat.

-It’s not just the tomato plant that’s toxic for cats.
-Some herbs and seasonings that are commonly found in tomato sauce are also dangerous for cats if ingested.
-For instance, onions and garlic are both poisonous to a feline.
-If your cat eats onions, garlic, shallots, scallions, or anything else in the same family of vegetables, it could cause serious sickness, with symptoms like:
+It’s not just the tomato or the cream that might give your cat some issues.
+The seasonings that are commonly found in tomato sauce are also dangerous for cats if ingested.
+For instance, onions and garlic are both toxic to a feline.
+If your cat eats onions, garlic, shallots, scallions, or anything else in the same family of vegetables, it could cause their red blood cells to get hemolyzed, resulting in life-threatening anemia.
+A cat that ingested onions or garlic might present the following signs:

 How to Feed Your Cat Spaghetti